-- (a) Contact the Vermilion Parish School Board and confirm whether it wants to mineral lease its interest in the White Lake Alleged Section 16 School Lands itself or by resolution direct the State Mineral Board to do so on its behalf.
+- (a) Contact the Vermilion Parish School Board and confirm whether it wants to mineral lease its interest in the White Lake Alleged Section 16 School Lands itself or by resolution direct the State Mineral and Energy Board to do so on its behalf.
 See LSA-R.S.
-30:152(A), 153. - (b) Should the Vermilion Parish School Board want the State Mineral Board to mineral lease the School Board's interest in the White Lake Alleged Section 16 School Lands on the School Board's behalf, the nominating party must provide the Office of Mineral Resources with a certified copy of a resolution by the Vermilion Parish School Board that: - (i) Directs and authorizes the State Mineral Board to mineral lease the School Board's interest in the White Lake Alleged Section 16 School Lands. - (ii) Provides information as to the location and ownership of surface and mineral rights in the White Lake Alleged Section 16 School Lands. - (iii) Contains any specific conditions, including minimum bonus and royalty, which the Vermilion Parish School Board wants to have advertised along with the description of the White Lake Alleged Section 16 School Lands acreage. - (3) Acquire a mineral lease from each of the successors in title to Acadia-Vermilion Rice Irrigating Company, Inc., currently: (1) LLOG Exploration Company, LLC (immediate successor in title to Energy Development Corp.) and (2) Avrico, Inc., within sixty (60) days after the execution of the state mineral lease, for an aggregate amount of not less than one-half (1/2) of the aggregate bonus and royalty payable under and upon terms not substantially different from the state mineral lease and the Vermilion Parish School Board mineral lease. - (4) Provide that the minimum aggregate total royalty from all leases shall not equal less than twenty-five percent (25%). - (5) Include a provision in all of the mineral leases that at the end of the primary term, lessee shall release in favor of lessor all of lessee's right, title and interest in such lease as to all depths one hundred feet (100') below the deepest formation producing or deepest formation behind pipe capable of producing, at that time.
+30:152(A), 153. - (b) Should the Vermilion Parish School Board want the State Mineral and Energy Board to mineral lease the School Board's interest in the White Lake Alleged Section 16 School Lands on the School Board's behalf, the nominating party must provide the Office of Mineral Resources with a certified copy of a resolution by the Vermilion Parish School Board that: - (i) Directs and authorizes the Louisiana State Mineral and Energy Board and the Office of Mineral Resources to accept nominations, advertise for, accept and award bids, and execute all oil, gas and mineral leases affecting the School Board's interest in the White Lake Alleged Section 16 School Lands. - (ii) Provides information as to the location and ownership of surface and mineral rights in the White Lake Alleged Section 16 School Lands. - (iii) Contains any specific conditions, including minimum bonus and royalty, which the Vermilion Parish School Board wants to have advertised along with the description of the White Lake Alleged Section 16 School Lands acreage. - (3) Acquire a mineral lease from each of the successors in title to Acadia-Vermilion Rice Irrigating Company, Inc., currently: (1) LLOG Exploration Company, LLC (immediate successor in title to Energy Development Corp.) and (2) Avrico, Inc., within sixty (60) days after the execution of the state mineral lease, for an aggregate amount of not less than one-half (1/2) of the aggregate bonus and royalty payable under and upon terms not substantially different from the state mineral lease and the Vermilion Parish School Board mineral lease. - (4) Provide that the minimum aggregate total royalty from all leases shall not equal less than twenty-five percent (25%). - (5) Include a provision in all of the mineral leases that at the end of the primary term, lessee shall release in favor of lessor all of lessee's right, title and interest in such lease as to all depths one hundred feet (100') below the deepest formation producing or deepest formation behind pipe capable of producing at that time.